GPS Digital Clock

 The software is more complex than might be imagined, mainly because of the need to keep screen updating to a minimum.
 This is achieved by only updating what has changed - seconds every second, minutes every minute and so on.
 When updating the hour the date is also updated in case it also changed.
 (Note that the date needs to be checked every hour because the GPS day could change at any hour, depending on the UTC offset.).

-The software footprint is about 25000 bytes or a bit less than 80% of program storage space - about the practical limit for a UNO.
+The software footprint is about 27000 bytes or a bit less than 85% of program storage space - about the practical limit for a UNO.
+Global variables use about 1200 bytes or 63% of dynamic memory.

 The touch pads at the right of the screen are used to open the user menu and then provide options to reboot, select 12- or 24-hour format, increment UTC offset, and decrement UTC offset.
 The home symbol is used to open and close the user menu.
 Time format and UTC offset are stored in EEPROM.
 UTC Offset is only supported for 1-hour increments - changing this to 1/2-hour would require very little additional code, but would make selection slower for most users.

 The user menu is accessed with the 'Home' icon in the lower right corner and the options use the other icons.
+They are labelled as the icons don't have any significance.
 The button facility of the GFX library is not used, and the button locations are hard-coded.
 Note that for this procedure to work correctly the screen calibration data must be entered.
 If this is not available from a calibration routine it can be worked out by removing the mapping function in the Touch_getXY function and displaying the raw touch data on the console.
 Note that the names used for the mapping variables do not make sense for a landscape orientation - they have been left like this in order to be consistent with the way they are reported in the TFT touch screen calibration example sketch used for these displays.

 The temperature is displayed whenever it changes.
 Note that this is never correct because the sensor is buried in the middle of the two modules and gets significant warming from the devices, especially the display lighting.
 A small heatsink connected to a metal pad on the base of the case would improve the temperature reading somewhat but would be difficult to arrange.